-Mavyret is approved to treat hepatitis C in children who are at least age 12 years or weigh at about 99 pounds (lb), which is 45 kilograms (kg).
+Mavyret is approved to treat hepatitis C in children ages 3 years and older.
 Other criteria must be met as well.
 These criteria are the same as for adults, so to learn more, see “Who Mavyret is used for” in the “Hepatitis C explained” section below.

 Hepatitis C is a liver infection caused by the hepatitis C virus.
 The virus is transmitted from person to person through blood and other bodily fluids, such as semen or vaginal fluids.
 Once inside your body, the hepatitis C virus attacks cells in your liver, causing inflammation.